 The farmer and the lady of the house

 Dad’s front-yard gardening captured the attention of humans.
 It was his uniform: a tattered one-piece cotton jumpsuit that usually had seed packets, spring onions, or carrots absently stuck in the pockets.
-Sometimes he tied a scarlet bandana around his head as a sweatband.
-(Imagine Ed Asner sporting Willie Nelson’s favorite headgear.)
-In Dad’s world, only the Man in Black overshadowed the Red Headed Stranger.
+Sometimes he tied a scarlet bandana around his head as a sweatband in homage to Willie Nelson.
+(In Dad’s world, only the Man in Black overshadowed the Red Headed Stranger.)